How to Control and Prevent Cabbage Worms in Your Garden

-Prevention.
-The simplest way to prevent egg laying on your plants is to create a barrier around cruciferous vegetable plants as soon as you plant them.
-A tunnel-like row of simple hoops covered with protective fabric does the trick.3 Install hoops made from PVC piping, metal or bamboo, making sure the hoops are high enough so plants will not touch them when fully grown.
+The simplest way to prevent egg-laying on your plants is to create a barrier around cruciferous vegetable plants as soon as you plant them.
+A tunnel-like row of simple hoops covered with protective fabric does the trick.3 Install hoops made from PVC piping, metal or bamboo, making sure the hoops are high enough so plants won't touch them when fully grown.
 Seed packets or plant tags list each plant's mature height.
 Secure hoop ends by pushing them deep in the ground.

 After planting seeds or transplanting young plants, cover the hoops with fabric, allowing at least 6 inches of fabric to sit on the ground on all sides.
-Commercial row cover fabrics are popular options for protecting crops, but basic tulle is more economical and readily available from local fabric stores.
+Commercial row-cover fabrics are popular options for protecting crops, but basic tulle is more economical and readily available from local fabric stores.
 Place rocks, poles, bricks or other heavy objects on top of the excess fabric to keep it in place.
-Row covers designed in this way make it impossible for the cabbage white butterfly to access your plants.
+Row covers designed in this way make it impossible for the cabbage white butterfly to access your plants and lay her eggs.

-Managing cabbageworms.
 Once spring arrives, watch for the white butterfly in your garden.
-If you decided to delay row covers, installing them at this point is still helpful.
-However, once sighted, it is possible she has already laid eggs.
+If you decided to delay row covers, installing them later on is still helpful.
+However, once sighted, it is possible the butterfly has already laid eggs.
 Check diligently for signs of cabbageworms or their damage.
-Inspect the underside of all leaves before covering crops, and remove the cover occasionally to look for eggs or damage.
+Inspect the undersides of all leaves before covering crops, and remove the cover occasionally to look for eggs or cabbageworm damage.